 A visual inspection of the block gold grade estimates with the drill hole gold grades on plans, east-west and north-south cross-sections was performed as a first check of the estimates.
 Observations from stepping through the estimates along the different planes indicated that there was overall a good agreement between the drill hole grades and the estimates.
 The orientations of the estimated grades were also according to the projection angles defined by the search ellipsoid.
-Examples of cross-sections and level plans for gold grade estimates are presented in Figure 14-22 through Figure 14-24 for the Powerline deposit and in Figure 14-25 through Figure 14-27 for the Aurex Hill deposit.
+Overall improvements in the distribution of gold grades at a local scale, with mineralization following the domains' undulations were observed.
+Examples of cross-sections and level plans for gold grade estimates are presented in Figure 14-21 through Figure 14-23 for the Powerline deposit.

-Figure 14-22: Gold Block Grade Estimates and Drill Hole Grades - Section 467,500E Looking West - Powerline Deposit
+Figure 14-21: Gold Block Grade Estimates and Drill Hole Grades - Section 467,500E Looking West - Powerline Deposit